alexcbb/old_alexcbb.github.io/docs/index.rst

 Research
 ------------------------
-My research aims at developping an artificial intelligence that could easily generalize across different tasks and environments.
-To accomplish such a thing, an Agent
+Today, robots are mainly limited to accomplish *specific tasks* in already *known environments*.
+My goal is to develop an artificial intelligence that could permit to easily generalize across tasks and environments.
+To do so, I'm currently studying **disentangled representation learning** to leverage its differents theoritical advantage for robotics : data-efficiency, generalization, transferability or also interpretability.

+My thesis will be splitted in the following components :

+- **T1 - Disentangled latent representation of the observed environment**
-- **Latent space** :
+- **T2 - Latent action space**
-- **Transformers** :
+- **T3 - Dynamic-aware embeddings**
+- **T4 - Transfer learning**

 .. toctree::